rachitnigam/rachitnigam.com/content/post/first-two-years.md

 started staying late in the office.
 Three days before the deadline (Nov 19), I finished all the experiments and got cookies at midnight to celebrate this.
 After the cookies, I decided to bike back to home.
-I started biking down 2am.
+I started biking down at 2am.
 At 2.05am, I fell from my bike during a sharp turn and broke my left wrist.
 My roommate took me the ER where I got a splint.
 I was heartbroken.

 I woke up the next day and went into the lab after getting a proper arm cast.